LeastAuthority/leastauthority.com/docs/development.rst

 A local deployment is made possible through the use of minikube.
 Minikube is a tool for running Kubernetes on a single host through the use of virtual machines.
+These instructions have been tested with minikube v0.23.

 The Deployment
 ~~~~~~~~~~~~~~